 Becoming an SEO professional

-SEO is the practice of adjusting various assets of your website to help you gain more traffic and a higher ranking on search engine results pages (SERPs).
+SEO is the practice of adjusting various website assets to help you gain more traffic and a higher ranking on search engine results pages (SERPs).

 But how does SEO help you do this?
-Simply put, it’s because search engines employ bots that traverse websites to accumulate information, and then indexes them using algorithms which rank the sites in their SERPs.
-This means that when your audience searches for a term related to your business, your website will appear depending on where the search engine has ranked you in its results.
-These algorithms are designed to show the most relevant pages first, taking into account a range of factors including site architecture, content quality, mobile friendliness and keywords.
-If you optimize the elements above (and a multitude of others), this will help rank your website higher.
+Simply put, search engines employ bots that traverse websites to accumulate information and then index them using algorithms that rank the sites in their SERPs.
+When your audience searches for a term related to your business, your website will appear depending on where the search engine has ranked you.
+These algorithms are designed to show the most relevant pages first, considering a range of factors, including site architecture, content quality, mobile friendliness, and keywords.
+Optimizing the elements above (and a multitude of others) will help rank your website higher.

 Sound like a lot to master?
 Let’s jump into it!